Posted on March 23, 2016 by Ryan Bartlett, WWF Senior Program Officer, Climate Change Adaptation

 As a member of WWF’s Climate Adaptation and Resilience

-WWF has developed a trait-based wildlife vulnerability assessement to determine traits that make them resilient or vulnerable to changes in climate, and recommend climate-adaptive management strategies based on our findings. © Ryan Bartlett/WWF-US
+WWF has developed a trait-based wildlife vulnerability assessment to determine traits that make them resilient or vulnerable to changes in climate and recommends climate-adaptive management strategies based on our findings. © Ryan Bartlett/WWF-US

 The problem is the ice.
-Simply put, arctic sea ice is disappearing at alarming rates, and may lead to a catastrophic decline in polar bear populations in a mere 25 years!
+Simply put, Arctic sea ice is disappearing at an alarming rate and may lead to a catastrophic decline in polar bear populations in a mere 25 years!
 That means that the earth may see the end of one of its most renowned species by the time I reach my mid-fifties, due to a permanent loss of millions of square miles

-in particular is a good sign that the world understands the gravity of the problem and is going to do something about it.
-In the interim, WWF works on reducing other threats to arctic bear populations such as human-wildlife conflict.
-WWF is also mapping out the areas of sea ice likely to remain intact well into the future to prepare for a warming world.
-Outside the arctic, we’re working hard around the globe to address increasing threats from climate change on the critical species and ecosystems
+is a good sign that the world understands the gravity of the problem and is going to do something about it.
+In the interim, WWF works on reducing other threats to Arctic bear populations such as human-wildlife conflict.
+WWF is also mapping out the areas of sea ice likely to remain intact well into the future, to prepare for a warming world.
+Outside the Arctic, we’re working hard around the globe to address increasing threats from climate change on the critical species and ecosystems

 we care about.